mingodad/citadel/webcit/README.txt

   -> tracefile: where you want WebCit to log to.
 This can be a file, a
      virtual console, or /dev/null to suppress logging altogether.

+  -> The "guest landing page" is a location on your WebCit installation where
+     unauthenticated guest users are taken when they first enter the root of your site.
+If guest mode is not enabled on your Citadel server, they will be taken to a login page instead.
+If guest mode is enabled but no landing page is defined, they will be taken to the Lobby.

   -> The "-c" option causes WebCit to output an extra cookie containing the
      identity of the WebCit server.
 The cookie will look like this: